WHERE TO FIND DETAILS OF YOUR LOCAL

 - If possible get everyone together after a hit to discuss any successes or failures of the day.
 If there have been any violent incidents get the relevant facts written down before memories fade.

 - Try and keep a check on numbers and take a count at the end of the day.
-Try to ascertain what has happened to anyone who is missing and take appropriate action.
+Ascertain what has happened to anyone who is missing and take appropriate action.

-- If there are any newsworthy events, please contact your local group and the HSA’s press officer immediately and without fail.
+- If there are any newsworthy events, please contact your local group and the HSA’s press officer immediately.